 Sluggish foreign economies and unfavorable exchange rates are reasons behind the decline, the NAR said.
 That hurts cities dominated by foreign buying but has little impact on large stretches of the country.

 The NAR recorded buying from 68 countries, with Canada, China, Mexico, India and the United Kingdom accounting for about 53 percent of the transactions in the year ending in March.

 At 23 percent, Canada took in the largest share.
 But real estate website Trulia.com said Canada’s share of foreign-based searches of its site fell 9 percent year-over-year in the second quarter.

 One interesting note when a foreign buyers purchases, they are not subject to background checks.
+But like thecheckpeople.co.uk advocates, most commercial companies require one to clear some background checks.
 But even with that loop hole which was lobby by NAr, foreign investment has slowed.

 The dollar is up more than 2 percent versus the Canadian dollar in the last six months.
 That’s a reversal from 2012, when the dollar fell 2.7 percent against the Canadian dollar, commonly called the loonie because of the image of a waterfowl engraved on the coin.

 “Due to higher prices and a falling loonie, I decided to hold off on buying in Miami,” said Norm Glick, a Canadian investor who owns property in Lake Worth, on Florida’s east coast.
 “Miami is no longer the bargain it was a mere year ago.”

 About 45 percent of Miami’s real estate is owned by foreigners, said Brigitte Lina Lombardi, an associate at Keller Williams Elite Properties, and home prices there gained over 14 percent year-over-year in May.